digiraldo/Minecraft-BE-Server/Copias de seguridad en la nube.md

 **Nos saldrá el gran listado de nubes públicas:**

 `
 Type of storage to configure.
 Enter a string value.
 Press Enter for the default ("").
-Choose a number from below, or type in your own value 1 / 1Fichier
+Choose a number from below, or type in your own value
-   \ "fichier"
- 2 / Alias for an existing remote
-   \ "alias"
- 3 / Amazon Drive
-   \ "amazon cloud drive"
- 4 / Amazon S3 Compliant Storage Provider (AWS, Alibaba, Ceph, Digital Ocean, Dreamhost, IBM COS, Minio, Tencent COS, etc)
-   \ "s3"
- 5 / Backblaze B2
-   \ "b2"
- 6 / Box
-   \ "box"
- 7 / Cache a remote
-   \ "cache"
- 8 / Citrix Sharefile
-   \ "sharefile"
- 9 / Dropbox
-   \ "dropbox"
-10 / Encrypt/Decrypt a remote
-   \ "crypt"
-11 / FTP Connection
-   \ "ftp"
-12 / Google Cloud Storage (this is not Google Drive)
-   \ "google cloud storage"

 13 / Google Drive
    \ "drive"
-14 / Google Photos
-   \ "google photos"
-15 / Hubic
-   \ "hubic"
-16 / In memory object storage system.
-   \ "memory"
-17 / Jottacloud
-   \ "jottacloud"
-18 / Koofr
-   \ "koofr"
-19 / Local Disk
-   \ "local"
-20 / Mail.ru Cloud
-   \ "mailru"
-21 / Mega
-   \ "mega"
-22 / Microsoft Azure Blob Storage
-   \ "azureblob"
-23 / Microsoft OneDrive
-   \ "onedrive"
-24 / OpenDrive
-   \ "opendrive"
-25 / OpenStack Swift (Rackspace Cloud Files, Memset Memstore, OVH)
-   \ "swift"
-26 / Pcloud
-   \ "pcloud"
-27 / Put.io
-   \ "putio"
-28 / QingCloud Object Storage
-   \ "qingstor"
-29 / SSH/SFTP Connection
-   \ "sftp"
-30 / Sugarsync
-   \ "sugarsync"
-31 / Tardigrade Decentralized Cloud Storage
-   \ "tardigrade"
-32 / Transparently chunk/split large files
-   \ "chunker"
-33 / Union merges the contents of several upstream fs
-   \ "union"
-34 / Webdav
-   \ "webdav"
-35 / Yandex Disk
-   \ "yandex"
-36 / http Connection
-   \ "http"
-37 / premiumize.me
-   \ "premiumizeme"
-38 / seafile
-   \ "seafile"

 Storage>
    `